Security guard: Netherlands

 In the Netherlands, security officers (beveiligingsbeambte) must undergo a criminal background check by the local police department in the area where the private security company is located.
-To become a security guard in the Netherlands, a person must complete the basic training level 2 Beveiliger2 in which there are several specialisations, such as Airport Security, Harbour Security, Object Security and Mobile Surveillance.
-In addition there are individual courses for specialiasations, such as Personal Security (Bodyguard), Private investigator and Event Security Officer, for which the basic training Beveiliger 2 is not necessary.
-To complete the basic level training a trainee must undergo a three-month internship with a private security company or a company that contains a security service, that is licensed by the svpb, the board that controls security exams.
+To become a security guard in the Netherlands, a person must complete the basic training level 2 Beveiliger2, which offers several specializations, such as Airport Security, Harbor Security, Object Security, and Mobile Surveillance.
+In addition, there are individual courses for specializations, such as Personal Security (Bodyguard), Private investigator, and Event Security Officer, for which the basic training Beveiliger 2 is not necessary.
+To complete the basic-level training, a trainee must complete a three-month internship with a private security company or a company that provides security services, licensed by the svpb, the board that oversees security exams.
 A trainee guard must pass for his diploma within one year.
-If the trainee does not pass he is not allowed to work anymore until he completes his training with a positive result.
-After a positive result a new Security ID can be issued and is valid for three years, after which the officer must undergo a background check by the local police again, to renew the ID.
-Security officers in the Netherlands are not allowed to carry any kind of weapon or handcuffs.
-Every uniformed security guard in the Netherlands must have the V symbol on his or her uniform to advise the public they are dealing with a private guard; this rule is mandated by the Ministry of Justice.
-Security uniforms may not look similar to police uniforms, and may not contain any kind of rank designation.
-The colors yellow and gold are not allowed to be used because the Dutch police uses gold accents in their uniforms; also, wearing a uniform cap is not allowed.
-Every new uniform design or addition must be approved by the Ministry of Justice before use.
+If the trainee does not pass, he is not allowed to work until he completes his training and passes.
+After a positive result, a new Security ID can be issued and is valid for 3 years; after that, the officer must undergo another background check by the local police to renew the ID.

+Security officers in the Netherlands are not allowed to carry any weapons or handcuffs.
+Every uniformed security guard in the Netherlands must have the V symbol on their uniform to indicate that they are a private guard; the Ministry of Justice mandates this rule.
+Security uniforms may not resemble police uniforms and may not include any rank designation.
+The colors yellow and gold are not allowed because the Dutch police use gold accents in their uniforms; also, wearing a uniform cap is not allowed.
+The Ministry of Justice must approve every new uniform design or addition before it is used.
 A patrol vehicle may not look like a police striped vehicle.
-The only private security officers who are allowed to carry firearms are those who work for the military or Dutch National bank (De Nederlandsche Bank); this is where the national gold reserve can be found.
+The only private security officers allowed to carry firearms are those who work for the military or the Dutch National Bank (De Nederlandsche Bank), which holds the national gold reserve.
 Security guards in the Netherlands can work for a specific security company or a security service within a company (Bedrijfsbeveiligingsdienst).
-Since 2018 the Security business in the Netherlands has seen a trend evolve where hospitality is being considered as a more prominent priority in Security services.
+Since 2018, the Security business in the Netherlands has seen a trend toward prioritizing hospitality in Security services.